jakehanson/Random-Walk-Simulation/README.md

 * **Download**: the primary files main.cpp, functions.cpp, header.h (or the entire directory)
 * **Compile:** the code must be compiled to make an executable
   * g++ -std=c++11 -O3 main.cpp functions.cpp -o run_sim.exe
-  * Note: the -O3 flag is the letter 'O', as in optimization, not the number 0!
+  * Note: the -O3 flag is the letter 'O' as in optimization (not the number 0!)
 * **Run Option 1**: the code can be run from the command line without any arguments
   * ./run_sim.exe
 * **Run Option 2:** the code can also be running by accepting the number of ants as an integer argument